isair/isair/README.md

 🗒️ Lightweight, simple text editor for all platforms.
 Supports multiple tabs and auto saving.
 Visit the website and add it to your computer desktop, phone homescreen; use like a native app.

 [tensorflow-load-csv](https://github.com/isair/tensorflow-load-csv)
 🤖 Create tensors directly from CSV files.
-Shuffle, split test data, standardise features, prepend ones, etc with ease.
+Supports operations like standardisation so you can dive right into the fun parts of ML.

 #### 🌱 Other recent projects